Here are some great tips to make them better

 Have you heard the news lately?
 Emails are hotter than ever as customers really connect with the brands that matter to them and you can make the most of it with our top tips.

-What are the sorts of things your customers need to know about your business and determine whether that lends itself to a one-off welcome email or a series of emails over a few weeks or months?
+What sort of information do your customers need to know about your business and determine whether that lends itself to a one-off welcome email or a series of emails over a few weeks or months?

 Then, make sure you establish the key times or occasions you want to talk to your customers.
 For example, is regular communication on a Monday afternoon a good time to drive additional sales?
 Or would your email be better suited at lunchtime while everyone is catching up while eating?